1. Statement

 Students are responsible for ensuring that:

-6.5.1 They have read, understood and signed Ashbourne’s Student Acceptable Use Agreement.
+6.5.1 They have read, understood and signed Ashbourne’s Student Acceptable Use of ICT Agreement.

 6.5.2 They understand the importance of reporting abuse, misuse or access to inappropriate materials.

-6.5.3 They are responsible for using the College’s ICT system, and their own devices whilst on the College premises, in a way that complies with the Student Acceptable Use Agreement.
+6.5.3 They are responsible for using the College’s ICT system, and their own devices whilst on the College premises, in a way that complies with the Student Acceptable Use of ICT Agreement.

 6.5.4 Students are invited to attend half-term update webinars and receive regular newsletters that include important e-Safety information.